 Listed below are the major steps that should be completed for the MS degrees (thesis Master degrees) in computer science and computer engineering.
 Much of this information is taken from the Steps to Fulfill Master's Degree Requirements on the Office of Graduate and Professional Studies (OGAPS) website http://ogs.tamu.edu and from the Department's Graduate Brochure (pdf).

 As noted below, many of the steps have associated OGS forms that need to be submitted.
-These forms are available on the OGS website.
+These forms are available on the OGAPS website.
 In all cases, the student is responsible for filling out the form and getting the signatures of all committee members before bringing the form to the advising office for Departmental approval.
 In most cases the advising staff will submit the forms to the OGS for the student.

 Advisory Committee and Degree Plan

 MS students must form an Advisory Committee and file an approved degree plan.
 Requirements for the composition of the Advisory Committee and degree plans can be found in the Department's Graduate Brochure (pdf).

 OGAPS Forms: Degree Plan

 Deadline: By the end of the first semester after the student has completed 9 credit hours (normally their second semester) and no later than 90 days prior to the final oral or thesis defense (see OGAPS Dates and Deadlines calendar for precise deadlines).